ramuit44/DucksExpressGraphQLExample/README.md

 # GRAPHQL SERVER FOR BAMBOO #

-The Graphql API interface layer for Bamboo.
-All the microservices API's of Bamboo are abstracted  via the graphql api.
+The Graphql API interface layer for Multiple Micro service API.
+All the microservices API's are abstracted  via the graphql api.
 And information is fetched according to what the user(UI) wants.
+The GraphQL server code is organised into Ducks as reference.

 This is the express version of the Appolo server for local development.
-For prod we would be using the lamda version of the Appolo sever.
+For prod we are using the lamda version of the Appolo sever.

 ### SETUP ###